Hayes-Lab/Hayes-Lab.github.io/_pages/home.md

 permalink: /
 ---

-**New Lab Alert** During the next two years, we will build up a "Lehrstuhl" (chair) at LMU and we will slowly move our instruments to Munich.
-We will be looking for PhD students, sub-group leaders, postdocs, engineering/technical stuff, and an administrative assistant.
+**New Lab Alert** The Hayes Lab lead by Dr. Lindsay Hayes just opened in the Department of Cell Biology at the University of Oklahoma Health Sciences Center!
+We are actively recruiting research technicians, PhD students, and postdocs.
 Please contact me if you are interested.
-More details to follow.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >
     <!-- Menu -->